gebertdominik/ckad-notes/00_kubernetes_architecture.md

 Also other management deamons are deployed to watch these agents or provide various services.

+**kubelet**

-The kubelet interacts with container engine installed on all the nodes, and makes sure that the containers that need to run are actually running.
-The kubelet agent is the heavy lifter for changes and configuration on worker nodes.
-It accepts API calls for Pod specifications (a PodSpec is a JSON or YAML file that describes a Pod).
+* interacts with container engine installed on all the nodes,
+* makes sure that the containers that need to run are actually running
+* The kubelet agent is the heavy lifter for changes and configuration on worker nodes.
+* accepts API calls for Pod specifications (a PodSpec is a JSON or YAML file).

-Should a Pod require access to storage, Secrets or ConfigMaps, the kubelet will ensure access or creation.
-It also sends back status to the kube-apiserver for eventual persistence.
+* Should a Pod require access to storage, Secrets or ConfigMaps, the kubelet will ensure access or creation
+* sends back status to the kube-apiserver for eventual persistence.

+**kube-proxy**

-The kube-proxy is in charge of managing the network connectivity to the containers.
-It does so through the use of iptables entries.
-It also has the userspace mode, in which it monitors Services and Endpoints using a random high-number port to proxy traffic.
-Use ipvs can be enabled with the expectation it will become the default, replacing iptables.
+* is in charge of managing the network connectivity to the containers.It does so through the use of iptables entries.
+* has the userspace mode, in which it monitors Services and Endpoints using a random high-number port to proxy traffic.
+* Use of ipvs can be enabled with the expectation it will become the default, replacing iptables.

 K8s doesnt have cluster-wide logging yet.
 Instead, another CNCF project is used, called **Fluentd**.
 When implemented, it provides a unified logging layer for the cluster, which filters, buffers, and routes messages.